Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Optimality Bounds for Different Uncertainty Sets

-\paragraph{Transformed Uncertainty Sets:} We note that by the right hand side $\umat \uvec + \uconst$ of Problem (\ref{eq:problem_formulation}) any positive affine transformation of uncertainty sets $\U$ can be dominated by the same affine transformation of the dominating set $\hat{\U}$.
+\textbf{Transformed Uncertainty Sets:} We note that by the right-hand side $\umat \uvec + \uconst$ of Problem (\ref{eq:problem_formulation}) any positive affine transformation of uncertainty sets $\U$ can be dominated by the same affine transformation of the dominating set $\hat{\U}$.
 As the approximation bounds do not depend on $\umat$ and $\uconst$, the bounds for the transformed set are the same as for the original set.
-One well known uncertainty type covered by these transformations is scaled ellipsoidal uncertainty $\left\{\uvec \middle\vert \sum_{i=1}^\numu w_i \uscal_i^2 \leq 1\right\}$, which was first proposed by \citet{BenTal1999}.
-These sets can be constructed via transformations from hypershpere uncertainty sets with a diagonal matrix $\umat$ with $D_{ii} = \frac{1}{\sqrt{w_i}}$.
-Scaled ellipsoidal uncertainty has been applied to many robust optimization problems, including portfolio optimization \citep{BenTal1999}, supply chain contracting \citep{BenTal2005}, network design \citep{Mudchanatongsuk2008}, and facility location \citep{Baron2011}.
+One well-known uncertainty type covered by these transformations is scaled ellipsoidal uncertainty $\left\{\uvec \middle\vert \sum_{i=1}^\numu w_i \uscal_i^2 \leq 1\right\}$, which was first proposed by Ben-Tal and Nemirovski \cite{BenTal1999}.
+These sets can be constructed via transformations from hypersphere uncertainty sets with a diagonal matrix $\umat$ with $D_{ii} = \frac{1}{\sqrt{w_i}}$.
+Scaled ellipsoidal uncertainty has been applied to many robust optimization problems, including portfolio optimization \cite{BenTal1999}, supply chain contracting \cite{BenTal2005}, network design \cite{Mudchanatongsuk2008}, and facility location \cite{Baron2011}.

-Another widely used class that is partially covered by these positive affine transformations are factor-based uncertainties given by sets $\U=\left\{\umat \boldsymbol{z} + \uconst \middle\vert \boldsymbol{z}\in\U^z\right\}$.
+Another widely used class that is partially covered by these positive affine transformations are factor-based uncertainties given by sets ${\U=\left\{\umat \boldsymbol{z} + \uconst \middle\vert \boldsymbol{z}\in\U^z\right\}}$.
 In these sets, uncertainties affinely depend on a set of factors $\boldsymbol{z}$ that are drawn from a factor uncertainty set $\U^z$.
-Such uncertainty sets were used by \citet{Goldfarb2003} and \citet{Ghaoui2003} to solve portfolio optimization problems and by \citet{See2010} and \citet{Ang2012} to solve multi-period inventory management problems.
+Problems that were solved using such uncertainty sets include, among others, portfolio optimization \cite{Goldfarb2003, Ghaoui2003} and multi-period inventory management \cite{See2010, Ang2012}.
 In contrast to the general factor sets, that have no limitations on $\umat$ and $\uconst$, our approach is restricted to positive factor matrices which allows only for positive correlations between uncertainties.
 Nevertheless, even this subset of factor-based uncertainties has wide applicational use.
 As an intuitive example, one could consider component demands where the factors are demands for finished products.